lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 It also allows for combining two different datasets into one.

 For example, let's imagine we have a dataset of street videos.
-After running the Lightly worker once we added 4 more street videos to the bucket.
+After running the Lightly Worker once we added 4 more street videos to the bucket.
 The new raw data might include samples which should be added to your dataset in the Lightly Platform, so you want to add a subset of them to your dataset.

 This workflow is supported by the Lightly Platform using a datapool.
-It remembers which raw data in your bucket has already been processed and will ignore it in future docker runs.
+It remembers which raw data in your bucket has already been processed and will ignore it in future Lightly Worker runs.

-Thus you can run the docker with the same command again.
+Thus you can run the Lightly Worker with the same command again.
 It will find your new raw data in the bucket, stream, embed and subsample it and then add it to your existing dataset.
 The selection strategy will take the existing data in your dataset into account when selecting new data to be added to your dataset.

 .. image:: ./images/webapp-embedding-after-2nd-docker.png

-After the docker run we can go to the embedding view of the Lightly Platform to see the newly added samples there in a new tag.
+After the Lightly Worker run we can go to the embedding view of the Lightly Platform to see the newly added samples there in a new tag.
 We see that the new samples (in green) fill some gaps left by the images in the first iteration (in grey).
-However, there are still some gaps left, which could be filled by adding more videos to the bucket and running the docker again.
+However, there are still some gaps left, which could be filled by adding more videos to the bucket and running the Lightly Worker again.

-This workflow of iteratively growing your dataset with the Lightly Docker has the following advantages:
+This workflow of iteratively growing your dataset with the Lightly Worker has the following advantages:

 - You can learn from your findings after each iteration